kapilpendse/kapilpendse.github.io/_posts/2017-09-18-Amazon-RDS-Hands-On-Lab-WordPress.md

 ---
 layout: default
-title: Amazon RDS Hands-On Lab 1
+title: Amazon RDS Hands-On Lab (WordPress)
 ---

-# Amazon RDS Hands-On Lab 1
+# Amazon RDS Hands-On Lab (WordPress)

-#<architecture diagrams as it evolves>

 ## Using Amazon RDS for Applications (1h)

 In this lab, we will learn about AWS RDS.
-First we will launch an EC2 instance with a popular CMS application Wordpress.
+First we will launch an EC2 instance with a popular CMS application 'WordPress'.
 This will be a self-contained deployment with both Wordpress and MySQL running on the same single server.
 We will then launch a MySQL server using RDS and re-configure Wordpress to use this RDS MySQL server.
 Finally, we will re-configure the RDS MySQL server to a higher capacity instance type (vertical scaling) and enable support for High Availability.

 ### Launch WordPress application